 Trish: Yep, okay.

-So where do you treat people with Botox?
+So where do you treat people with Anti-wrinkle injections?
 If someone wants to come in and they’ve never been to you before … Say for example she’s in her mid-50s, she doesn’t want anyone to know that she’s having any injectables … Or even any age, actually.
 Would you start slow and build it up?
 Like say, what you’ll want to do over a year and this is our goal?
 If someone was to go to see someone, isn’t that what they should be asking?

 Dr Corduff: Yep.
 I totally agree.
 I spend … My first consultation is quite lengthy.
 They’ll be in there for about 45 minutes quite often, half an hour.
 We talk about, we go through the basics.
 Most of the time the skin is looking like rubbish, and talking about skin health and long-term prevention of lines and wrinkles and getting that glow and that health back into the skin is actually very important.